Introducing the 1965 Winston Churchill Coin

 As a small way to honour the incredible sacrifice, intelligence, and fight Churchill gave for his country and the world, the Royal Mint issued this special Crown in the same year of his death, 1965, the first one to feature a person not of the Royal family at that time.
 Lady Churchill was the one to start the coining press for this crown coin in September 1965, receiving the very first coin.
 Because of this coin, commemorative coins have entered British circulation to honour other historical figures and events.
 This is also the first crown coin since crown coins were first minted in 1902 to not have its denomination printed.

 The design is a portrait of Churchill in a siren suit, inspired by the bronze statue created by Oscar Nemon, his favourite sculptor.
 On the obverse is the young laureate bust of HM Queen Elizabeth II with the lettering ‘Elizabeth II Dei Gratia Regina F·D·’.
+The portrait was designed by Mary Gillick and was the same one that was used on all UK coins issued between 1953 and 1970.
 The coin, despite its similar large size, is not akin to a US silver dollar.
 It’s made of a copper-nickel composition.

 (Caption: Winston Churchill)